domeniconappo/smfr/annotator/README.md

 # Annotator Component

-This folder contains source code for SMFR Annotator microservice and its Docker definition.
+This folder contains source code for SMFR Annotator microservice.
+Refer to Dockerfile.annotator.